A variable ADAF disk model for X-ray binary systems: Summary and Discussions

+This model remains in its early stages and is largely grounded in qualitative assessments.
+A comprehensive numerical simulation, incorporating key system parameters such as the central object type, accretion rate, ADAF size, and inclination angle, and solving the full set of fluid, magnetic, and radiative transfer equations, will be essential to resolve these issues in future work.
+On the other hand, the geometry of the variable ADAF has been well established to explain many features of the Her X-1 spectral variability.

 The evolution of the ADAF region of the disk is essential for understanding X-ray binary systems.
 There is a wealth of observational data that can be reanalyzed or reinterpreted within the ADAF framework to study the development of turbulence in ADAF.
 This variable ADAF framework may also be extended to explain similar phenomena in active galactic nuclei.
+In a subsequent paper we discuss the origin of Changing-Look AGN which is related to the variable ADAF disk and a version of preprint is on arXiv now \citep{Xu2026b}.